Madave94/multi-annotator-toolkit/README.md

 3. Unpack LVIS images and put them together in a folder with the annotations.

-5. Copy this example into a jupyter-notebook, **change the data_root variable** and run it:
+4. Copy this example into a jupyter-notebook, **change the data_root variable** and run it:
+5. In case you are running an object detection dataset (only bounding boxes) change label_types to ["detections"].

 ```
 import fiftyone as fo